Respecting you and your data

 11. Helpful Explanations

-Client: Individuals that use Stewardship services.
-Examples include Customer, Givers (Donors), Partners, Users, Professional Service Clients.
+Client: Individuals or organisations that use Stewardship services.
+Examples include Partners, Account Users, Professional Service Clients, a Philanthropy Account holder, a Donor Advised Fund Account holder.

 Customer: An individual who purchases an item form the online shop.